ministryofjustice/itpolicycontent/content/confluence/enterprise/technical-controls-policy.md

 All ICT systems **must consider** the need to separate cable trunking where justified by the Business Impact Assessment (BIA) and risk assessment.
 Further advice can be sort from MoJ Corporate security and business continuity branch.

 Network cabling in particular is prone to electronic interference or interception.
-For policy relating to this see Section 4.3.

 ### Equipment maintenance